wp-slimstat/wp-slimstat/readme.txt

 = 3.5 =
 * [Note] Please make sure to clear your browser cache, if your reports look all messy and broken!
 * [New] A polished and fully responsive interface, optimized for the new WordPress 3.8 admin layout.
-If you're still using WP 3.7 or earlier, you may want to stick with version 3.4.3.
+If you're still using WP 3.7 or earlier, you may want to stick to version 3.4.3.
 * [New] Implemented *Slim*Scroll (what else? hehe) by [Piotr Rochala](http://rocha.la).
 * [New] Added qTip 2 to handle tooltips and contextual help.
 * [New] Added two new reports: who's currently online (registered users), and top language families (thank you, Vitaly)